yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

               1-n   specified in seconds
               0     run forever

-After running this utility, the GPU load in the BAR Graph of the CPU load area will be updated at an interval of 1 second.
+After running this utility, the GPU load in the bar graph of the CPU load area will be updated at an interval of 1 second.

 Measuring the DSP load
 """"""""""""""""""""""

-The filesystem is populated with a binary which is called "dsptop" that collects DSP usage info and then populates the required FIFO.
+The filesystem is populated with a binary which is called "dsptop" that collects DSP usage information and then populates the required FIFO.

-The user can run the utility in the background with the
+The user can run the utility in the background with the following commands:

 ::